 After SynPat received your Request to Participate in this Syndicate, together with Requests to Participate from other requesting Participants, bearing payment commitments that in the aggregate sufficient to fund the Seller’s Upfront Price (SUP), it formed a Syndicate to acquire the Patents and sent to the Patent Seller a Notice of Successful Due Diligence (a copy is attached herewith) pursuant to Section 4 of the Patent Purchase Agreement.

-As a result, the Patent Purchase Agreement continues in full force and effect, and according to Section 2.2 of the Patent Purchase Agreement, the rights and interests in and to the Patents, were transferred to SynPat, and the execution of no additional document or agreement is required in order to effectuate that transfer.
+As a result, the Patent Purchase Agreement continues in full force and effect, and according to Section 4.2 Assignment of Patents of the Patent Purchase Agreement, the rights and interests in and to the Patents, were transferred to SynPat, and the execution of no additional document or agreement is required in order to effectuate that transfer.
 Therefore, your License under the License Agreement is valid and in full force.

 PWC received from SynPat, in confidence, a copy of each Request to Participate, and after verifying that the Maximum Committed Fee stated by each Participant is larger than the calculated Participation Fee (SUP/NoP), approved the formation of the Syndicate and the Participation Fee as stated above.
 Please note that since its formation, the Syndicate has been closed for any further participation.

-Please wire the Participation Fee (which is your License Fee according to the Patent License Agreement) without deduction of bank transmission charges or other withholding, within seven (7) calendar days from the date of this Payment Notice to the Patent Seller’s bank account as designated in Section 3.4 of the Patent Purchase Agreement.
+Please wire the Participation Fee (which is your License Fee according to the Patent License Agreement) without deduction of bank transmission charges or other withholding, within seven (7) calendar days from the date of this Payment Notice to SynPat’s bank account as designated below.
 Rest assured that your license is already granted and is not contingent upon payments of Participation Fees by other Participants.

 Best Regards,